zdravkov/kendo-docs/web/grid/appearance.md

     }

 Using the Grid ID (Name) in the above selectors is optional, so that the styles are applied to a particular Grid instance only.

+Setting column widths in percent is possible, but if the sum of all widths is greater than 100% (i.e. a horizontal scrollbar is desired), the Grid tables must have a (min-)width style, otherwise the tables will be 100% wide (as wide as the Grid) and the columns will be narrower than desired.

 ## Virtual Scrolling